Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 Final thoughts

-Using SaltStack for deployment in the above approach ensures uniform and seamless configuration of the set up on each of the server instances.
-Considering the immense size and complex architecture this approach is aimed at, SaltStack ensures you don’t have to comb through configuration files for a 100 VMs for a single error (eek!) because each VM instance is configured in the exact same way. loop
+Using SaltStack for deployment in the above approach ensures uniform and seamless configuration of the set up on each server instance.
+Considering the immense size and complex architecture this approach aims at, SaltStack ensures you don’t have to comb through configuration files for 100 VMs for a single error (eek!) because each VM instance is configured the same way. loop

-Using Nginx service in particular, (along with AWS ELB) grants more control to the developer.
-Load balancing across multiple application instances is a commonly used technique for optimising resource utilisation, maximizing throughput, reducing latency, and ensuring fault-tolerant configurations.
+Using Nginx service, in particular, (along with AWS ELB) grants more control to the developer.
+Load balancing across multiple application instances is a commonly used technique for optimizing resource utilization, maximizing throughput, reducing latency, and ensuring fault-tolerant configurations.

-It is possible to use nginx as a very efficient HTTP load balancer to distribute traffic to several application servers and to improve performance, scalability and reliability of web applications with Nginx.
+It is possible to use Nginx as a very efficient HTTP load balancer to distribute traffic to several application servers and improve the performance, scalability, and reliability of web applications with Nginx.

 What do you feel about this approach?
 Reach out to us in the comments section!